anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw5.md

 Find your `cs201` folder for assignments.
 Maybe it contains an `assignments` folder inside of it.

-Download [this `cuckoo_hashing.zip` file](hw5_starter.zip) to get the starter code.
+Download [this `CuckooHashing.zip` file](CuckooHashing.zip) to get the starter code.
 Put it in the `cs201` folder you just created and unzip it.
 Rename the folder `cuckoo_hashing`.
 Make sure that you actually unzip / extract the code, don't just open up the .zip file in another window.

 Now open your folder in VS Code.
 There are multiple ways to do this, so pick one:
 * Open VS Code, then select `File` -> `Open Folder` and navigate to the `cuckoo_hashing` folder you just made.